What we do

 .
 A generic computer science background without significant mathematical or statistical exposure is unlikely to provide good preparation to join our group.

 Masters students could choose to work more at the hardware level, where knowledge of electronic and mechanical system design would be advantageous, along with an ability to program in python and matlab.
-Mathematical or statistical background could
+Mathematical or statistical background may not be as important for such students, depending on project choice.
+Again, feel free to get in touch if your interests are in this area.

 If you are interested in joining the group, then please do the following: